SPOMAN/osc/README.md

-# osc: Tools for the Organic Surface Chemistry group
+# osctools: Tools for the Organic Surface Chemistry group

 This R package contains/will contain a set of useful tools for students and researchers at the [Organic Surface Chemistry](http://surfchem.dk) group at Aarhus University, Denmark.
 The package is under development, and probably will be for some time.
 Check the topics below to get an overview of what has been implemented so far.
 If you are missing features, then go ahead and create [an issue](https://github.com/SPOMAN/osc/issues).